ezimuel/SimpleMVC/README.md

 }
 ```

-This project is basically a tutorial for beginners of the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
+This project is basically a tutorial for introducing the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.

-It has been used in some PHP programming classes of the [ITS ICT Piemonte](http://www.its-ictpiemonte.it/) school in Italy.
+This project is used in the PHP programming class of the [ITS ICT Piemonte](http://www.its-ictpiemonte.it/) school in Italy.

 **NOTE:** Since this is a tutorial project, the usage of this software in a production environment is discouraged.

 ### Copyright

-The author of this software is [Enrico Zimuel](https://github.com/ezimuel/).
+The author of this software is [Enrico Zimuel](https://github.com/ezimuel/) and other [contributors](https://github.com/ezimuel/SimpleMVC/graphs/contributors).

 This software is released under the [Apache License](/LICENSE), Version 2.0.